hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 A boolean indicating whether the resource has been completely loaded or is

 potentially incomplete.
-Resources retrieved via fetched()
+Resources retrieved via fetched() and embedded

 resources are considered as fully loaded.